gibsjose/git-chef/README.md

 If more than one recipe is found that matches your description, you will be prompted to choose from the matching recipes.

 ## Cookbooks
-`git chef` comes with a set of recipes all contained in the master 'cookbook'.
-These recipes are indexed and searched by description when you need help executing a `git` command.
+`git chef` comes with a set of base recipes all contained in the master cookbook.
+These recipes are indexed and searched by their description when you need help executing a `git` command.

 You can also add your own cookbooks with your own commands, or replace the master cookbook recipes with your own.